AxelKrypton/BashLogger/README.md

 Therefore, it simply contains a bunch of functions which become available into your script, once the logger has been sourced.
 By default, errors messages (`ERROR`, `FATAL` and `INTERNAL`) are printed to standard error, while the other ones to a customizable file descriptor.

-1. Source the logger in your script via `source /path/to/Logger.bash [OPTIONS...]` or via `. /path/to/Logger.bash`.
+1. Source the logger in your script via `source /path/to/Logger.bash [OPTIONS...]`.
    #### Available options at source time:

    **`--fd N`**